yuyang-0825/TrimNN/README.md

 *	-k: Use k-hop to get each node’s enclosed graph(here k=2 is the default value).
 *	-target: The file path for input cellular community graph.
 *	-celltype: The number of cell types in the input target gml(The input demo_data.gml here has 8 cell types).
-*	-outpath: You should expected two files, one file is .gml file is top overrepresented CC motif, the other file is all specific size motif's predicted occurrence number in this folder.
+*	-outpath: You should expected two files, one file is .gml file of top overrepresented CC motif, the other file is all specific size motif's predicted occurrence number in this folder.
 *	This function takes about 3 minutes to generate result on the machine with A100 GPU.

 ### Function 3: Identify all top overrepresented CC motifs